 How Air Conditioning Works

 Air conditioning is the process which removes heat and moisture from air.
-This is controlled by an air conditioning unit which often also uses a fan to move the conditioned air around a space.
+This is controlled by an air conditioning unit (or Heat Pump) which uses a fan to move the conditioned air around a space.

 The air conditioner works to absorb warm air from inside your home and cools it down using a chemical called refrigerant, which changes from liquid to gas with ease.